 Drywall Sheet Calculator

-Drywall, sometimes known by the brand name Sheetrock, forms the flat finished surfaces of many interior walls and ceilings.
-One of the first questions in a remodel or new room build is how many panels to buy.
-Order too few and the project stalls while you wait for another delivery.
-Order far too many and you tie up money in unused material that still has to be carried, stored, and sometimes hauled away.
-This drywall sheet calculator is designed to answer that practical planning question by converting room dimensions into surface area, subtracting doors and windows, applying a waste allowance, and translating the final area into a whole-sheet estimate.
+This drywall sheet calculator turns room dimensions into a purchase count so you can plan panels before you start hanging board.
+Drywall, sometimes known by the brand name Sheetrock, creates the flat finished surfaces that cover many interior walls and ceilings.
+One of the first questions in a remodel or a new room build is how many sheets to buy.
+Order too few and the job pauses while you wait for another delivery.
+Order too many and you tie up money in stacked material that still has to be stored, carried, and eventually used or hauled away.
+This calculator answers that planning question by converting room dimensions into surface area, subtracting doors and windows, applying a waste allowance, and translating the final area into a whole-sheet estimate.

-The tool focuses on the part of planning that most homeowners and contractors need first: a fast area-based estimate.
+The tool focuses on the drywall planning step most people need first: a fast area-based estimate.
 You enter room length, room width, wall height, the area of openings that do not need coverage, a sheet size, and an optional price per sheet.
 From there, the calculator reports wall area, ceiling area, adjusted coverage after waste, the number of sheets to purchase, and a material cost if you supplied pricing.
-Everything happens in your browser, so the estimate is quick, private, and easy to revise as you compare different room sizes or board lengths.
+Everything happens in your browser, so the estimate is quick, private, and easy to revise as you compare room sizes, board lengths, or waste settings.

-Using the calculator is straightforward, but a few input choices matter.
-Start by deciding whether you are covering walls only, the ceiling only, or both.
-Then enter the room dimensions in feet.
+For a drywall takeoff, start by choosing which surfaces need board and then enter the room dimensions in feet.
 The calculator assumes a simple rectangular room, so length and width describe the floor plan while height describes the wall height.
 If you are estimating ceiling-only coverage, the form still expects a positive height value because all three room dimensions share the same validation logic, so enter the room's actual wall height for consistency.

 - Select Walls + ceiling, Walls only, or Ceiling only depending on the surfaces you plan to hang.